 The natural order of things in a mature society is mutually beneficial exchange of informed guidance from scientists to the general public in return for financial support of higher education and research.
 The public is conditioned to trust scientists without question.
 In turn, scientists are trained to follow the scientific method, ethically and truthfully.
 They are also expected to assure useful information about research is made available to the public.
 (Here, I emphasize useful.)

-The basic scientific method consists of a proposed question, say, “Will an object fall to the ground?”
-[Note 4] Once the question has been established, a series of events must take place for the work to be respected as actual scientific research:
+Once the question has been established, a series of events must take place for the work to be respected as actual scientific research:

 - A literature review should be conducted and subject matter specialists consulted to determine what is already known about the question.

 For paranormalist interested in survival-related phenomena, a review of the literature must include published studies about survival subjects such as EVP.
-A point I will make here is that much of the lay-literature is not considered in a proper literature review because it is neither peer reviewed nor produced by a Ph.D.
+A point I will make here is that much of the lay-literature is not considered in a proper literature review because it is neither peer-reviewed nor produced by a Ph.D.

 - Assumptions should be stated which lead to the development of a step-by-step test procedure (the protocol).
-The protocol is designed test the assumptions related to the question.
+The protocol is designed to test the assumptions related to the question.

 - The protocol should be closely followed while the results are recorded.
 Deviations from the protocol may possibly discredit the research.